 Whether you are curious about trying dairy-free recipes, or you are already dairy-free or vegan, you will certainly enjoy the simplicity of this recipe.

 This recipe makes unsweetened yogurt, which I like.
 I can top it with honey and berries to make it sweeter if I like, or I can use it in recipes for a savory dish.

 I hope you enjoy—and as always, feedback is always appreciated!

 - Find a jar that is big enough so that the coconut milk doesn't fill it all the way to the top.
 Make sure you also have a cheesecloth or paper towel, as well as a rubber band.

 - Fill the jar with the coconut milk, then twist open your probiotic capsules and pour the powder into the milk.
 Gently whisk until fully combined.
-Cover with the cheesecloth or paper towel, and secure with a rubber band.
+Cover the jar with the cheesecloth or paper towel, and secure it with a rubber band.